Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

           "message": ""
       }

-   :reqjson list result: A mapping of the tags Rotki knows about, now without the tag we just deleted.
+   :reqjson list result: A mapping of the tags backend knows about, now without the tag we just deleted.
 Explanation of the response format is seen `here <tags_response_>`_

    :statuscode 200: Tag successfully removed.
    :statuscode 400: Provided request JSON is in some way malformed.
    :statuscode 409: User is not logged in.
 Tag with the given name does not exist.
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal backend error

 Querying onchain balances
 ==========================